 For example, if the question, "Overall, how would you rate this course as a learning experience" has a rating mean of 6 with a standard deviation of 0.5, students will be generally in more agreement with each other on this item than if the standard deviation was 1.5.

 Deans have access to the Section 5 of the SQCT, which asks students to provide any supplementary comments about the course.
 These comments can provide useful feedback related to many aspects of course and degree programming, some of which instructors do not have control over, such as when courses are scheduled, class size and format, and repetition of content from other courses.
-This type of feedback is particularly helpful for faculties completing self-studies for the IQAP process, but can also serve as a source for ongoing data related to course programing, curriculum mapping, and variety of teaching approaches.
+This type of feedback is particularly helpful for faculties completing self-studies for the IQAP process, but can also serve as a source for ongoing results related to course programing, curriculum mapping, and variety of teaching approaches.
 Keep the following in mind when reviewing course comments:

 Adams, C. M. (2012).
 On-line measures of student evaluation of instruction.
 In M. E. Kite (Ed.), Effective evaluation of teaching: A guide for faculty and administrators (pp. 50-59): Retrieved from the Society for the Teaching of Psychology website: http://teachpsych.org/ebooks/evals2012/index.php